-Originally founded in 1974 as the Kansas City Scouts, this franchise moved west to play as the Colorado Rockies from 1976 to 1982 before settling in to their current home, the garden state, to play as the New Jersey Devils.
-Their home for the las 35 years, the Devils have made NJ their permanent address.
+Originally founded in 1974 as the Kansas City Scouts, this franchise moved west to play as the Colorado Rockies from 1976 to 1982 before settling in to their current home, the Garden State, to play as the New Jersey Devils.
+Their home for the last 37 years, the Devils have made NJ their permanent address.
 While their tenures in Kansas City and Colorado were short and uneventful, their stay in Jersey has been extremely productive.
-From meager beginnings resembling, as Wayne Gretzky put it, “a Mickey Mouse operation”, the Devils quietly built their franchise into a strong contender.
+From meager beginnings which resembled (as Wayne Gretzky put it) “a Mickey Mouse operation”, the Devils quietly built their franchise into a strong contender.

 Recent years have been tough on this organization.
-Since losing in the finals to the Los Angeles Kings in 2012, the Devils have not qualified for the playoffs.
+Since losing in the finals to the Los Angeles Kings in 2012, the Devils only qualified for the playoffs once.
+That appearance was at the end of the 2017-2018 season, but was short-lived as NJ was bounced in five games by the Tampa Bay Lightning.
 A team in transition, New Jersey looks to the future with a young team that dreams of achieving the kind of success to which this franchise has become accustomed.

 A great organization with numerous stars over the years, the Devils most famous alumni include Scott Stevens, Patrik Elias, Scott Niedermayer, Ken Daneyko, Bobby Holik, Brendan Shanahan, John MacLean, Zach Parise, Scott Gomez, and Martin Brodeur.
 Click here for more information about the New Jersey Devils franchise.